-(2) If the court schedules a hearing, it shall enter an order scheduling a remote hearing in accordance with Rule 45, within 30 days, unless the applicant requests an in-person hearing or will already be present at the courthouse on the date of the hearing.
-The order must state: (a) the specific eligibility questions that necessitate the hearing; (b) what documents, if any, must be submitted in support of the Application at or before the hearing, and how to submit them; and (c) the remote hearing meeting ID and password or the courtroom location if in-person.
+(2) If the court determines there is a factual issue or incomplete information regarding the applicant's eligibility for a waiver, the court shall enter an order scheduling a remote hearing in accordance with Rule 45, within 30 days, unless the applicant requests an in-person hearing or will already be present at the courthouse on the date of the hearing.
+The order must state: (a) the specific questions of fact that necessitate the hearing; and (b) what documents, if any, must be submitted in support of the Application at or before the hearing, and how to submit them.

 (3) An order deciding an Application, with or without a hearing, or scheduling a hearing, shall use the "Order for Waiver of Court Fees" form approved by the Illinois Supreme Court and the Supreme Court Commission on Access to Justice.
 The court's ruling on an Application for Waiver of Court Fees shall be made according to standards set forth in 735 ILCS 5/5-105.
 If the Application is denied, the court shall enter an order to that effect specifying the reasons for the denial.
-As provided in the form Order, if the court determines that the conditions for a full assessment waiver under 735 ILCS 5/5-105(b)(1) are satisfied, it shall enter an order permitting the applicant to sue or defend without payment of assessments, costs, or charges.
-If the court determines that the conditions for a partial assessment waiver under 735 ILCS 5/5-105(b)(2) are satisfied, it shall enter an order permitting the applicant to sue or defend after payment of a specified percentage of assessments, costs, or charges.
+As provided in the form Order, if If the court determines that the conditions for a full assessment waiver under 735 ILCS 5/5-105(b)(1) are satisfied, it shall enter an order permitting the applicant to sue or defend without payment of assessments, costs, or charges for one year from the court's ruling.
+If the court determines that the conditions for a partial assessment waiver under 735 ILCS 5/5-105(b)(2) are satisfied, it shall enter an order permitting the applicant to sue or defend after payment of a specified percentage of assessments, costs, or charges incurred for one year from the court's ruling.
 If an Application for a partial assessment waiver is granted, and if necessary to avoid undue hardship on the applicant, the court may allow the applicant to defer payment of assessments, costs, and charges, make installment payments, or make payment upon reasonable terms and conditions stated in the order.

-(4) The clerk shall provide one or more options for the applicant to obtain the court's ruling on the Application, including but not limited to mailing a copy of the court's ruling to the address on the Application, providing notification via email or text as requested by the applicant.
+(4) The clerk shall provide one or more options for the applicant to obtain the court's ruling on the Application, including but not limited to mailing a copy of the court's ruling to the address on the Application, providing notification via email or text as requested by the applicant, or otherwise provide an option for the applicant to obtain the ruling.